niemopen/niem-naming-design-rules/ndr6.md

 ## 6.3 Conformance target assertions

 It is often helpful for an artifact to contain an assertion of the kind of thing it is supposed to be.
 These assertions can inform both people and tools.
 Every NIEM namespace representation contains an assertion of the conformance targets it (allegedly) satisfies.
-CMF representations do this through the `ConformanceTargetURI` property in each namespace object.
-XSD representations do this through the `ct:conformanceTrgets` attribute, as defined in [[CTAS]] (#references).
+CMF representations assert conformance through the `ConformanceTargetURI` property in each namespace object.
+XSD representations assert conformance through the `ct:conformanceTargets` attribute, as defined in [[CTAS]] (#references).
 Figure 5-1 shows the CMF and XSD representations of a namespace asserting conformance with the reference namespace conformance target (REF).

 <div style="font-size:90%;">